adamsalter/sitemap_generator/README.md

 Geo Sitemaps
 -----------

-Page with geo data can be added by passing a `:geo` Hash to `add()`.
+Pages with geo data can be added by passing a `:geo` Hash to `add`.
 The Hash only supports one tag of `:format`.
 Google provides an [example of a geo sitemap link here][geo_tags].
 Note that the sitemap does not actually contain your KML or GeoRSS.
 It merely links to a page that has this content.

     add('/stores/1234.xml', :geo => { :format => 'kml' })